Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

-The best thing about reality dating shows, beyond the vicarious drama of watching conventionally hot aspiring influencers fall in and out of love, is the top-tier vacation inspo.
+The best thing about reality dating shows, beyond the delicious drama of conventionally hot, mostly aspiring influencers, fall in and out of love, is the top-tier vacation inspo.
 Whether they take place in a bright luxury villa or on a tropically decorated beachfront, shows like Bachelor in Paradise and Too Hot to Handle allow viewers to melt away from their current surroundings and mentally transport to clear skies and crystal-blue waters.

-Arriving in the middle of December, Single's Inferno season 2 offers two main locations for escapist viewing.
-The joint production between Netflix and Joongang Tongyang Broadcasting Company (JTBC) isolates a group of singles on a sparsely-furnished and uninhabited island, referred to as Inferno, and gives them the chance to pair up and spend time in Paradise, a luxury hotel where they can be waited on, eat meat, and enjoy all the air conditioning and amenities their hearts desired.
-For fans who are wondering where in South Korea the show takes place, both the island and the resort are pretty close to the filming locations for all our favorite k-dramas.
+Netflix's latest hit dating show, Single's Inferno, offers two main locations for escapist viewing.
+The joint production between Netflix and Joongang Tongyang Broadcasting Company (JTBC) isolates a group of singles on a sparsely-furnished and uninhabited island, referred to as "Inferno," and gives them the chance to pair up and spend time in "Paradise," a luxury hotel where they can be waited on, eat meat, and enjoy all the air conditioning and amenities their hearts desire.
+For fans who are wondering where in South Korea the show takes place, both the island and the resorts are pretty close to the filming locations for all our favorite k-dramas.

 'Single's Inferno' Filming Locations

-Both the Inferno and Paradise locations on Single's Inferno are located near Incheon, a South Korean port city around an hour away from the country's capital, Seoul.
+Over the course of the show's three seasons, Single's Inferno has been filmed across several locations in two of South Korea's most popular cities.
+For seasons 1 and 2, both the Inferno and Paradise locations were located near Incheon, a South Korean port city around an hour away from the country's capital, Seoul.
 If the name sounds familiar to any non k-drama fans, it's because many travelers arrive in South Korea via Incheon International Airport, which is considered one of the world's best airports.
-The island known as Inferno is located off the coast of the city, and the resort called Paradise is considered an ultra-luxury airport hotel.
+Season 3 switched up the filming locations for longtime viewers, by relocating Paradise to a new luxury hotel on Jeju Island, located southwest of the Korean peninsula.
+The tourist hotspot is best known for its UNESCO landmarks, including volcanic lava caves and the dormant volcano Hallasan.

-Luckily for fans who want to turn their escapist viewing into reality, both Inferno and Paradise are open to visitors.
+Thankfully for fans who want to turn their escapist viewing into reality, all of the Inferno and Paradise locations are open to visitors.
 See some of the scenery of the reality hit below, and read on to learn how to visit Single's Inferno's filming locations.

 Inferno

-The Inferno setting is located on Saseungbong-do, a small island that was officially registered as one of the nation’s uninhabited islands in August 2018, per The Korea Herald.
+The Inferno setting is located on Saseungbong-do, a small island that is registered as one of the nation’s official uninhabited islands as well as as a marine sanctuary, per The Korea Times.
 Known as "Sado" by locals, the island measures 2.5 miles long by 1.25 miles wide, and has a long history as a filming location.
 It has been used as the backdrop for several beloved variety shows, including Running Man, Muhan Dojeon, and Two Days and One Night.

 The island is open to visit, and its tourism website recommends it as a location for camping, swimming, fishing, clam-digging, and viewing a picture-perfect sunset.
 To get there, visitors have to take a boat from the Incheon Port International Passenger Terminal, with ferries running regularly during the peak season.
 Fees are around 100,000 won (about $83.50) for solo passengers or 15,000 won (about $12.53) for those in a group, though you can also rent a private boat.